zouyonghe/PixelTerm/README.md

 *English | [中文](README_zh.md)*

+> **⚠️ Experimental Project Warning**: This project is currently maintained as an experimental project only.
+Main feature development has been concentrated in the [PixelTerm-C](https://github.com/zouyonghe/PixelTerm-C) project.
+Users are recommended to prioritize the C language version for better performance and stability.

 A modern terminal image viewer based on chafa, allowing you to browse and view images directly in your terminal.

-> **⚡️ Looking for better performance?** Check out [PixelTerm-C](https://github.com/zouyonghe/PixelTerm-C) - a native C implementation with significantly faster image processing and lower memory usage!
+> **⚡️ Looking for better performance?** Check out [PixelTerm-C](https://github.com/zouyonghe/PixelTerm-C) - a native C implementation with significantly faster image processing and lower memory usage! **This is now the primary focus of development.**

 ## 🌟 Features